nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2016.md

 **I Have More Questions, Who Can I Ask For Help?** </br>
 If you have any questions, feel free to contact our support team via a dedicated support ticket.

+## Hotfix 10
+If you are using Nuxeo JSF UI, you must upgrade the package `nuxeo-jsf-ui` to version 8.10.1 to keep the workflows working.

 ## Hotfix 09

 ### Traffic Encryption in Elasticsearch